New Zealand Cadet Forces: 2010–2019

-In 2014 the NZ Cadet Forces celebrated 150 Years as one of New Zealand's oldest youth organisation.
-This saw most of the New Zealand Cadet Forces' personnel hold the largest cadet exercise in 50 years 'Cadet 150'.
-Held at Waiouru Army Camp this exercise ran from the 24th to 30 January (with a day or two either side for movements) and had cadets from every unit in the country attending.
-In total around 1200 Personnel attended the event with approximately 120 personnel being invited from allied cadet forces around the world.
+In 2014 the NZ Cadet Forces celebrated 150 years as one of New Zealand's oldest youth organisations.
+This saw most of their personnel hold the largest cadet exercise in 50 years, 'Cadet 150'.
+Held at Waiouru Army Camp, the exercise ran from January 24-30th and had cadets from every unit attending.
+In total around 1200 Personnel attended the event, with approximately 120 personnel being invited from allied cadet forces around the world, including:

-This event also saw the inclusion of international cadet force personnel;